Ntando Rambani: Early life

 Ntando Rambani was born in the township of Orange Farm in Johannesburg, Gauteng.
 She was raised by her mother and grandmother alongside three siblings, including her sister, Thando Duma.
 Growing up in Orange Farm, located approximately 45 km from Johannesburg, she developed an early interest in performing arts.

 Personal life

-Ntando Rambani is a proud mother to her daughter, Sbahle Mzizi.
-In 2023, Sbahle, at just six years old, became the youngest CEO in South Africa by opening her own children's salon, Sbahle Siyakhula in Johannesburg.
+Ntando Rambani has a daughter, Sbahle Mzizi.
+In 2023, Sbahle, six years old at the time, became the youngest CEO in South Africa by opening a children's salon, Sbahle Siyakhula in Johannesburg.

 Ntando frequently shares moments with Sbahle on her social media platforms, highlighting their close bond and mutual support.

-Through her entrepreneurial spirit and dedication, Sbahle has become an inspiration to many, with her mother, Ntando, playing a pivotal role in nurturing and supporting her endeavours.
+Sbahle has pursued entrepreneurial work, and her mother, Ntando, has supported her endeavours.

 In February 2025 she married Grammy award-winning Songwriter and musician Una Rams She later welcomed her second child with husband in July 2025 shortly after revealing she was married.
 In late July Rambani revealed she welcomed her second child a baby girl and their first with her husband Una Rams.